2023 Photography Awards

 CLOSED

-You have succeeded in building your niche within the creative industry, creating arresting and technically au point imagery.
-Keep pushing past your comfort zone by flexing that creative muscle.
-Winning an Applied Arts Images Award will help you broadcast your work in front of top creative professionals working in the advertising, design industries today.
+You are a photographer, perhaps one who has added motion to your toolbox, or a director who now shoots stills, you have succeeded in building your niche within the creative industry, creating arresting and technically au point imagery.
+Now, after continually pushing past your comfort zone and flexing that creative muscle, you want everyone to know and celebrate your achievements.
+Look no further, winning an Applied Arts Photography Award will help you broadcast your work in front of top creative professionals working in the advertising and design industries today.
+Winning could be a career changer!

-This is an international competition open to all forms of commissioned, published, unpublished, and personal work, for photographers of all levels — including newly minted professionals and Canadians working in smaller communities or smaller businesses or with smaller budgets.
-With over 60 categories including these and many more categories:
+This is an international competition open to all forms of commissioned, published, unpublished, and personal work, for photographers of all levels – including newly minted professionals with three years or less industry experience.

 Applied Arts remains as committed to recognizing the talented artists who continue to pursue excellence within their creative projects.
 Our mandate is to showcase the jewels of their labour resulting from years of hard work.
 We provide them with the opportunity to grow their community and business by getting the eyes of established industry creatives on their work.
 Thus Applied Arts will not accept Artificial Intelligence (AI).